hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 <b>
-                    Remove merge block processor as block rewards are already disabled in protocol schedule
+                    Remove merge block processor as block rewards are already disabled for Paris and above in the protocol schedule
                 </b>
             </td>
         </tr>